rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 {{< image src="/images/start/firsttask.png" alt="" position="center" style="border-radius: 8px;" >}}

 RsyncUI can be used in **parallel with RsyncOSX**.
-Default catalog for storing configuration files is:
+Catalog for storing configuration files is:

 ```bash
 $HOME/.rsyncosx/macserialnumber/